internetstandards/Internet.nl/documentation/Docker-DNS.md

 # Docker DNS setup

-There are several DNS components in the Docker setup:
+There are several DNS components.
+First, there are the following three Docker containers:

 1. A non-validating resolver, used for DNS resolving by almost all tests.
 As we have our own DNSSEC validation test, we want to see bogus responses as well.
 2. A validating resolver, used to validate DANE records through ldns-dane.
-3. An internal authoritative name server for the connection test zone.
+3. An authoritative name server for the connection test zone.

-4. The DNS records in the zone for `INTERNETNL_DOMAINNAME`.
+Besides, an authoritative name server that should be hosted elsewhere, is needed for the DNS records in the zone for `INTERNETNL_DOMAINNAME`.
-  These should be hosted elsewhere (i.e. on an external authoritative name server), but have certain requirements for the instance to work.

-The resolvers do not require any specific configuration.
+The resolvers (1 and 2) do not require any specific configuration.
 In this document, `INTERNETNL_DOMAINNAME` is `example.com`.
 Furthermore, example IP addresses are used.

 ## Common parts